-- Oversee HSC’s communications team, which currently consists of one full-time production coordinator and several communications consultants.
+- Overseeing HSC’s communications team, which consists of a Communications Manager, and several communications consultants.

-- Write and provide editing support for program materials, marketing materials, press outreach and other organizational communications (e.g., reports, newsletter articles, action alerts, letters to the editor, policy briefs, blogs, sign-on letters, policy and fundraising campaigns); produce content for general organizational materials.
+- Writing and providing editing support for program materials, marketing materials, press outreach and other organizational communications (e.g., reports, newsletter articles, action alerts, letters to the editor, policy briefs, blogs, sign-on letters, policy and fundraising campaigns); producing content for general organizational materials.

-- Develop, monitor and interpret key metrics for evaluating the success and reach of communications strategies.
+- Developing, monitoring and interpreting key metrics for evaluating the success and reach of communications strategies.

-- Develop and successfully meet project goals and deliverables including scope of work, project workplans and budgets.
+- Developing and successfully meeting project goals and deliverables including scope of work, project workplans and budgets.

-- Oversee HSC’s websites, social media channels, blog and newsletters to effectively engage HSC’s key audiences.
+- Overseeing HSC’s websites, social media channels, blog and newsletters to effectively engage HSC’s key audiences.

-- Develop and refine key messages and ensure integration through all channels (e.g., websites, traditional media, social media, newsletters, webinars, speeches, photos and videos, event presentations and donor solicitations).
+- Developing and refining key messages and ensuring integration through all channels (e.g., websites, traditional media, social media, newsletters, webinars, speeches, photos and videos, event presentations and donor solicitations).

-- Contribute to the development and execution of an online giving and individual engagement strategy.
-Provide significant communications support for other fundraising activities including email, social media and print campaigns and the development of collateral to support corporate and individual donor engagement.
+- Contributing to the development and execution of an online giving and individual engagement strategy.
+Providing significant communications support for other fundraising activities including email, social media and print campaigns and the development of collateral to support corporate and individual donor engagement.

-- 10+ years of post-college experience in a senior communications role with nonprofit advocacy organization(s) preferred; smart and analytical team-oriented person who understands HSC’s mission, goals, programs and structure and can deploy internal and external resources with a sensitivity to organizational capacity and competing priorities.
+- 10+ years of post-college experience in a senior communications role with a nonprofit advocacy organization(s); smart and analytical team-oriented person who understands HSC’s mission, goals, programs and structure and can deploy internal and external resources with a sensitivity to organizational capacity and competing priorities.